Exercising is one of the best, if not the best way, to lose weight. Couple that with a healthy diet and you’ll be on your way to losing a few pounds.

 Sweating and Water Weight

-Sweat is basically 99% water.
-The remaining 1% consists of electrolytes, amino acids, bicarbonate, potassium, urea, and calcium.
-In other words, when you’re sweating, your body is losing water.
-Given that, it’s not surprising to know that sweating can cause you to lose water weight.
+This means when you’re sweating, your body is losing water.
+Given that, it’s not surprising to know that sweating can cause you to lose weight through water loss.
 Keep in mind, however, that it’s only temporary.

 What Is Water Weight?

-Water weight is the amount of excess water that’s stored in and around our cells.
+It refers to the amount of excess water stored in and around our cells.
 This makes sense when you think about it since the human body is made up of approximately 60% water.
 Without it, we wouldn’t be able to survive.

 How Much Water Weight Can We Lose From Sweating?